sswam/allemande/doc/guide.md

 ### Graphviz

+The easiest way to get a diagram is to ask one of the stronger AIs to draw a diagrams with dot or mermaid code:

+> Hey Claude, can you dissect this very sentence in a diagram, using dot or mermaid code?

-Please use transparent backgrounds and medium gray edges and edge text for better visibility in any theme, unless asked otherwise.
+You can ask for transparent backgrounds and medium gray edges and text for better visibility in any theme.

 ```dot
 graph {